kolenaIO/kolena/docs/dataset/advanced-usage/extract-metadata-text.md

 # :kolena-comparison-20: Text Metadata Extraction

 This guide outlines how to configure the extraction of metadata from text data on Kolena.
-Follow the steps below to get started with Automatic Metadata Hydration for Text.
+Follow the steps below to get started with Automatic Metadata Extraction for Text.

 ## Configuring Metadata Extraction